Douglas A. Gage, Vice President for Research and Innovation

 - The 4.1m Southern Astrophysical Research (SOAR) telescope in Cerro Pachon, Chile, operated by a consortium including Michigan State University, the University of North Carolina at Chapel Hill, the National Optical Astronomy Observatory, and the country of Brazil.

-The Office of the Vice President for Research and Graduate Studies strongly encourages student research opportunities and creative activities at the undergraduate and the graduate level.
+The Office of Research and Innovation strongly encourages student research opportunities and creative activities at the undergraduate and the graduate level.
 The unit also supports entrepreneurship opportunities for students.